Joomla 1.5 to 4.x Step by Step Migration

 (Redirected from How do I upgrade from Joomla!
 1.5 to 3.x?)

-The following are step by step instructions to migrate your 1.5 site to Joomla 3.x.
+The following are step-by-step instructions to migrate your 1.5 site to Joomla 4.x.
 While there are many ways to migrate your site, this will give you the basic procedure to follow.

 The migration from Joomla!
-1.5 to 3.x is a major migration.
-There are many changes in features and database tables between these two version.
-It is NOT a one-click update.
-You will be building/installing a fresh Joomla!
-3 installation and then migrating (moving) your data into it.
+1.5 to 4.x is a major migration.
+There are many changes in features and database tables between these two versions.
+It is not a one-click update.
+You will be building and installing a fresh Joomla!
+4 installation and then migrating (moving) your data into it.
 If you haven't already, you may want to start with the Self Assessment and Planning documents.

 - Modules (core modules - not third-party)